ayushsharma82/AsyncElegantOTA/README.md

 <b>Antivirus Issue:</b> If you have an antivirus on your PC with internet security, the progress bar on webpage will instantly show 100% because of request caching by your antivirus software.
 There is no fix for this unless you want to disable your antivirus or whitelist your local IP addresses in it. ( Same is the case with iOS, safari will cache the outgoing requests )

- #### Pre Update Callback Binding (optional):
+ #### Pre Update Callback Binding (optional feature):
- If you want to run some task like disabling some piece of code that comes in the way of the OTA update and causes some panic, just put  `AsyncElegantOTA.preFotaRoutineCallback(callback);` in the setup(), which binds the callback and calls it just before an OTA update begins.
+ If you want to run some task like disabling some piece of code that comes in the way of the OTA update and causes some panic, just put  `AsyncElegantOTA.onOTAStart(callback);` in the setup(), which binds the callback and calls it just before an OTA update begins.
 Callback declaration should only be `void callback(void);`.

 <h2>Tutorials</h2>
 <p>Tutorials for AsyncElegantOTA is live on RandomNerdTutorials.</p>